 - 1. Shut off the air supply and relieve the pressure.
 Unplug the power cable, and disconnect the gun cable and air tubing. - 2.
 See Figure 6-1.
 Loosen the captive screws (1) securing the control module to the cabinet. - 3.
-Slide the control module from the cabinet.
-Disconnect the ground wire (2) from the module.
+Slide the control module from the cabinet, and disconnect the ground wire (2) from the module.

-Figure 6-1 Removing the Control Module from the Cabinet
+Figure 6-1 Control Module Removal